jasonbot/weblog/content/weblog/babys-first-rag.md

 # Introduction

-I promised myself (and, unfortunately, my manager) I'd implement a RAG from conception to finish by Valentine's Day, 2024.
-It is now Independence Day weekend.
+As an exercise in self-improvement and understanding what the hell it is I actually do at work, I had promised myself (and, unfortunately, my manager) I'd implement a RAG from conception to finish by Valentine's Day, 2024.
+It is now Independence Day weekend 2024.
 Missed the mark by a bit.

 This post is meant to go from conception to reality in implementing a RAG on a local computer.